 RELEASE OF WARRANTS TO DESIGNEE 8477.25

-(Renumbered from 8429.35 12/1989)
+(Revised 01/2021)

-Upon the death of an employee for which the agency has on file an unrevoked Designation of Person Authorized to Receive Warrants, Std.
-243, the agency/immediately will:
+Upon the death of an employee for which the agency/department has on file an unrevoked Designation of Person Authorized to Receive Warrants, STD.
+243, the agency/department will immediately do the following:

-Initiate a "stop request" with the State Controller's Audit Division () for any requested warrants payable to the deceased employee that otherwise the State Controller would mail directly to the employee, and request that these warrants be delivered to the agency.
+Initiate a "stop request" with the State Controller's Audit Division (SAM section 8422.6) for any requested warrants payable to the deceased employee. , and request that these warrants be delivered to the agency/department.

-Initiate reasonable efforts to contact the designee in order to deliver the warrants due the deceased employee to the designee.
+Initiate reasonable efforts to contact the designee to deliver the warrants due to the deceased employee to the designee.

-Warrants will be released to a designee only if an unrevoked designation, Std.
-Form 243, is on file in the agency and only in accordance with the designation.
-Agencies will not release warrants to a purported designee on the basis of a Std.
-Form 243 presented by the designee which the agencydoes not have in its official files.
+Warrants will be released to a designee only if an unrevoked designation, STD.
+Form 243 is on file with the agency/department and in accordance with the designation.
+Agencies/departments will not release warrants to a professed designee based on an STD.
+243 presented by the designee, which the agency/department does not have in its official files.

-Warrants due a deceased employee can be released only to a designee or claimant who is 18 years of age or over.
+Warrants due to a deceased employee can be released only to a designee or claimant who is 18 years of age or older.

-Warrants requested from the State Controller for amounts due a deceased employee which are to be released to a designee will name the deceased employee as payee.
-Amounts owed an employee who would have been paid, or for whom pay checks already are prepared, from the agency revolving fund. must be claimed from the State Controller and paid by the State Controller's warrants.
+Warrants requested from the State Controller’s Office (SCO) for amounts due to a deceased employee which are to be released to a designee will name the deceased employee as payee.
+Any amounts owed an employee from the agency/department revolving fund. agencies/departments must submit a claim to the SCO and pay by the warrants.

-Agencies, under circumstances prescribed herein, may release warrants payable to a deceased employee:
+Agencies/departments may release warrants payable to a deceased employee under the following circumstance:

-To the designee if the designee is located within 60 days following the death of the employee and if no other claim or request for delivery of these warrants is made orally or in writing to the agency.
+To the designee, if the designee is locate within 60 days following the death of the employee and if no other claim or request for delivery of these warrants is made orally or in writing to the agency/departments.

-To a proper claimant under the provisions of the Probate Code (SAM Section) if the agency is not able to locate the individual designated by the employee within 60 days following the death of the employee or if the employee did not designate an individual to receive the warrants.
+To a proper claimant under the provisions of the Probate Code (SAM Section 8477.32) if the agency/department is unable to locate the individual designated by the employee within 60 days following the death of the employee or if the employee did not designate an individual to receive the warrants.

-To the designee or another claimant if the individual designated by the deceased employee to receive the employee's warrants is located within the required 60-day period but another individual orally or in writing also has requested the warrants under the provisions of the Probate Code (SAM Section 8477.32) provided either the designee or the other claimant agrees to this release of the warrants to the other individual by signing the following statement:
+To the designee or another claimant if the individual designated by the deceased employee to receive the employee's warrants is located within the required 60-day period but another individual orally or in writing also has requested the warrants under the provisions of the Probate Code (SAM section 8477.32) provided either the designee or the other claimant agrees to this release of the warrants to the other individual by signing the following statement:

 CONSENT AND WAIVER

-I hereby consent to the delivery of California State Controller's Warrant(s) numbered to (Recipient) , and I hereby waive and release any and all of my right, title, and interest in and to said warrants.
+I hereby consent to the delivery of California State Controller's Warrant(s) numbered to (Recipient) , and I hereby waive and release any and all of my right, title, and interest in and to said warrants).

-(Signature) Date
+(Signature)____________________________ Date__________________